inveniosoftware/docs-invenio-rdm/docs/develop/architecture/infrastructure.md

 sending a message to the message queue (e.g. RabbitMQ), which several Celery worker nodes continuously consume tasks from.

-An example of background tasks can for instance be sending an email or registering a DOI.
+For example a background task can be sending an email or registering a DOI.

 **Multiple queues**

 The background processing supports multiple queues and advanced workflows.
-You could for instance have a low priority queue that constantly runs x number of file integrity checks per day, and another normal queue for other tasks like DOI registration.
+You could for instance have a low priority queue that constantly runs X number of file integrity checks per day, and another normal queue for other tasks like DOI registration.

 **Cronjobs and retries**

-Celery also supports running jobs at scheduled intervals as well as retrying tasks in case the fail (e.g. if a remote service is temporarily down).
+Celery also supports running jobs at scheduled intervals as well as retrying tasks in case they fail (e.g. if a remote service is temporarily down).

 ## Caching and temporary storage
 Invenio uses an in-memory cache like Redis or Memcache for fast temporary storage.
-The cache is for instance used for:
+For example the cache is used for:

 - User session storage
 - Results from background jobs